-- Ask your child to show you what he is talking about (for example, ask him to point to the thing that he wants).
+- Ask your child to show you what he’s talking about – for example, ask him to point to the thing that he wants.

 - Encourage your child to talk slowly (speech can be more difficult to understand when children are rushing to tell you something).
 Let your child know you’re listening, and that he has all the time in the world to tell you.

-Although children might be able to make the right sounds, they might not use them correctly in words in the early stages.
-While they are learning to talk, children simplify adult speech to make it easier to say.
-They might:
+Although children might be able to make the right sounds, they might not use them correctly in words in the early years.
+And while they are learning to talk, children simplify adult speech to make it easier to say.

-- substitute sounds in words (‘dod’ instead of ‘dog’)
+- substitutes sounds in words (‘dod’ instead of ‘dog’)

-- drop sounds from the end of words (‘ha’ instead of ‘hat’)
+- drops sounds from the end of words (‘ha’ instead of ‘hat’)

-- simplify difficult sound combinations (‘side’ instead of ‘slide’)
+- simplifies difficult sound combinations (‘side’ instead of ‘slide’)

 It’s OK if your three-year-old is still doing all of these things, as long as you can understand what he’s saying.
 But if your child is making lots of errors and you can’t understand what he’s saying, it’s a good idea to see a speech pathologist.